-Concentration on the main supplier Autodesk in the VAR segment represents a certain risk through dependency on this supplier's product development, market competence and operational policy.
+Concentration on the main supplier Autodesk represents a certain risk through dependency on this supplier's product development, market competence and operational policy.

-Losses at subsidiaries and shareholdings: In all shareholding or subsidiary relationships, it is recognised that there is a risk that, contrary to positive expectations, a negative development may occur possibly proceeding to total loss.
+Losses at subsidiaries and shareholdings:

+In all shareholding or subsidiary relationships, it is recognised that there is a risk that, contrary to positive expectations, a negative development may occur possibly proceeding to total loss.